christopher-r-anderson/bgj6cra/README.md

 ### Other

+Some code is referenced/copied from:

+  * https://github.com/TheBevyFlock/bevy_new_2d (triple licensed - used here under the MIT LICENSE), and

+  * the documentation/examples of crates that have been used - especially the excellent [Flair](https://github.com/eckz/bevy_flair/blob/main/examples/game_menu.rs) for the main menu.
+(MIT LICENSED)

-All other code and art is licensed under their respective licenses and used here with permission.
+All other crates/code are licensed under their respective licenses and used here with permission.